gilch/hissp/README.md

 ```

-The Lissp reader and Hissp compiler are both extensible with macros.

 Hissp comes with a basic REPL (read-eval-print loop, or interactive command-line interface)
 which compiles Hissp (read from Lissp) to Python and passes that to the Python REPL for execution.

 Lissp can also be read from ``.lissp`` files,
 which compile to Python modules.

 Here's one definition from the basic macros:
 ```Lisp
 (defmacro attach (target : :* args)